 The DLW process was performed by Dr. Martin Schumann and Christian Kern in the group of Prof. Martin Wegener at the Institute for Applied Physics with a commercial Nanoscribe Photonic Professional GT laser lithography system and involves two steps with different resists.
 It is desirable to fabricate the intricate paraboloid and especially the tip, which is supposed to be very sharp in the end, with a resist that facilitates high resolution, small feature sizes and small surface roughness, such as Nanoscribe IP-Dip.
 However, the workable focus intensity range of this resist is so small that it is not favourable to use this resist close to the reflective substrate interface.
-Instead, the spacer of the mirror tip is written with a resist offering a higher intensity tolerance, namely Nanoscribe IP-S exposed with a 25× objective with a numerical aperture (NA) of 0.8.
-After the spacer has been written and developed, IP-Dip is applied and the rest of the structure is written with high resolution using a $63\times$ objective with a NA of 1.4.
+Instead, the spacer of the mirror tip is written with a 25× objective with a numerical aperture (NA) of 0.8.
+After the spacer has been written and developed, IP-Dip is applied and the rest of the structure is written with high resolution using a 63× objective with a NA of 1.4.
 Both cycles were written with the lens of the writing system being immersed in the resist.